 A Resource for Families

-Completed paper copies may be turned into designated tubs on the front porch every Thursday morning from 9 AM - 11 AM at Giesinger Elementary.
+Paper copies completed last week may be turned into designated tubs on the front porch every Thursday morning from 9 AM - 11 AM at Giesinger Elementary.
 You may also take pictures of your child's work and email them to their teacher to avoid paper drop-offs.
 Teachers are available for questions or support so please email them also.

 Please click on the "buttons" below for grade-specific activities.